ProjectLibertyLabs/siwf/docs/src/Actions/Response.md

 - `addProvider`*: When the user does not have a delegation (a new user signup) or when the delegation was needing to be changed
 - `itemActions`*: When the user has user chain data to set or update
 - `claimHandle`*: When the user needs to claim a new handle
+- `recoveryCommitment`*: When the user needs to add a recovery commitment

 \* Requires submission to Frequency